Deploy your first Lambda. Get an email from your duck. Reply to it.

 });

 The link: [table] gives the function IAM permissions to read/write DynamoDB.
-We pass the table name as an environment variable so the code knows where to look.
+We also pass in both email addresses: the human inbox and the duck's SES-backed reply address.

 An agent without a schedule is just a function.
 This cron expression fires at 7:00 AM UTC every day.